damonchong/A4ZPrinting/README.md

 Please goto the [wiki page](https://github.com/damonchong/A4ZPrinting/wiki/Getting-Started) for detailed instructions on how to test out and customized the library to suit the zebra printer model, label types and layout you have in mind.

 ## Caveat emptor!
-This library attempts to generate ZPL commands that approximate the layout and design you have in mind.
+This library approximates the layout and design you have in mind, generating the ZPL commands and sending them to be printed onto labels.
 But like all approximations, it's not perfect.
-At least the generated commands give you something to work with instead of starting from nothing.
+In the event that the layout and design is not exact or as accurate, at least, the generated ZPL commands give you something to work with instead of starting from zero.
 Tweak the generated ZPL commands to achieve your desired results.